andyababio/Marketing-Analytics/README.md

 - Egypt shows the lowest total engagement (216 impressions) and sales (157), indicating potential for targeted optimizations to improve reach and conversion.
 - Overall, campaigns are most effective in Ghana and Nigeria, highlighting these regions as priority markets, while South Africa, Kenya, and Egypt offer room for growth and focused campaign adjustments.

+<h1 align="center">Recommendations</h1>

+Based on the insights uncovered in the marketing analytics report for IPSL-PAY, here are actionable recommendations to optimize marketing spend, improve funnel efficiency, and drive growth across key markets.

+**Campaign Performance**

+1.  **Replicate and scale the efficiency of the All Year Awareness campaign.** This campaign demonstrates the highest profitability (ROAS: 1.91) and consistent sales, indicating a sustainable growth model.
+Allocate additional budget to this campaign's most effective channels and messaging while exploring its framework for other product launches.
+2.  **Improve the efficiency of short-term seasonal campaigns, particularly the Christmas campaign.** With the lowest ROAS (1.27) among all campaigns, the Christmas promotion requires a review of its targeting, creative assets, and promotional offers.
+Apply tactics from the higher-performing Summer and New Year campaigns, such as tighter audience segmentation and conversion-focused landing pages.
+3.  **Conduct a deep-dive analysis into monthly ROAS fluctuations to stabilize performance.** Investigate external factors (e.g., market events, competitor activity) and internal factors (e.g., ad creative fatigue, bidding strategies) that caused lower efficiency in December (ROAS: 1.55) to inform future budget pacing and campaign planning.

+**Funnel & Acquisition Effectiveness**

+1.  **Increase budget allocation to high-intent, high-efficiency channels.**
+    *   Prioritize **Google Search**, **SMS Marketing**, and **TikTok Ads**, which combine strong ROAS (>1.94) with effective cost management.
+    *   Maintain **Facebook Ads** for its strong engagement (CTR: 0.92%) and solid returns, but test strategies to lower its CAC further.
+2.  **Optimize or reallocate spend from underperforming channels.**
+    *   Review the strategy for **Affiliate Partners** and **Instagram Ads**, which showed lower ROAS and CTR.
+Consider pausing or restructuring these partnerships and ad sets unless A/B testing identifies a significant performance improvement.
+    *   For the **Google Display Network**, which has high visibility (CTR: 0.94%) but a high CAC, refine audience targeting to attract more conversion-ready users and improve cost efficiency.
+3.  **Leverage channel-specific insights to tailor campaign creative and landing pages.**
+    *   For **Google Search**, ensure ad copy and landing pages are highly relevant to high-intent financial queries to justify the higher CAC.
+    *   For **SMS Marketing** and **TikTok**, continue using clear, direct calls-to-action that have driven their strong conversion efficiency.

+**Market Performance**

+1.  **Double down on high-performing markets to maximize share.**
+    *   **Ghana** and **Nigeria** are clear leaders in engagement and sales.
+Increase market-specific budget and develop localized campaigns to deepen penetration and defend market leadership.
+2.  **Develop targeted initiatives for growth markets.**
+    *   For **South Africa** and **Kenya**, which show steady performance, conduct audience research to identify untapped segments or product needs that could boost conversion rates.
+    *   Launch a test campaign in **Egypt**—the lowest-performing market—focusing on localized messaging and channel mix optimization to diagnose barriers to engagement and improve its performance.
+3.  **Use demographic insights to refine targeting.** The strong performance among male users in Ghana suggests a core customer profile.
+Develop lookalike audiences in other markets based on this profile while simultaneously testing creative and offers designed to attract and convert female users to expand the total addressable market.

+Let me know if you'd like this formatted as a standalone document or integrated into a specific section of your report.

 <h1 align="center">Process Flow and Code (technical) </h1>